laro/Cilia/README.md

 ## Comparison with C++, Cpp2, and Carbon
 Cilia is, in my opinion, a collection of quite obvious ideas, but tastes and opinions differ:
 Carbon and Cpp2 ("C++ syntax 2") are based on the same basic idea, a new syntax with C++ interoperability, but both with a syntax more resembling Rust than C++.
-I like many aspects especially of Cpp2, but surely _not_ its `name: Type` syntax.
+I like many aspects especially of Cpp2, but _not_ its `name: Type` syntax.

 - Cilia
     - `Int`, `Int32`, `Int64`, `Float`